stsewd/tree-sitter-rst/README.md

 ## TODO

+- The content from directives can be indented with 1 space at least
 - Allow lists with blank lines between items
 - Break the directive content into arguments, options, and content.
 - Refactor parse citation and footer reference